If you’ve missed one or more payments it will show in your credit report. You may see a default on an account if you’ve missed multiple payments.

 Your Score Analysis will continue to flag the defaulted account as a missed payment each month until the account has been settled or the default is removed.
 TotallyMoney isn’t creating these missed payments in your credit report, the default is being reported every month by the lender, and we're showing you this in the analysis.

-A default stays on the credit report for six years from the date it was added, after this it is removed.
+A default stays on the credit report for six years from the date the default was added, after this it is removed.
 The default will be removed even if the debt has not been paid off in full.

 How to correct missed payments

-If you don’t recognise the missed payment or have confirmed with your lender that you didn’t default, you can raise a dispute within your TotallyMoney account to get it corrected.
+If you don’t recognise the missed payment they you may want to speak with your lender directly to understand why this information is being reported to the credit reference agencies.
+If your lender has confirmed that you haven't defaulted on your account, you can raise a dispute from within your TotallyMoney account.
 When you do this, our credit report partner TransUnion will investigate the missed payments with your lender.